encode/encode.github.io/reports/october-2019.md

 I've been working [building out a small Starlette service](https://github.com/encode/hostedapi) in production.

-The aim of the work here initially is to help thrash out areas of the async web stack (`uvicorn`, `starlette`, `databases`, `orm`, `httpx`, `typesystem`) that still need work.

-By building a proper live service, we can use that experience to help drive areas that need work.
+By building a proper live service, we can use that experience to help drive areas of the async web stack that need work.
+This will help mature each of the `uvicorn`, `starlette`, `databases`, `orm`, `httpx`, and `typesystem` projects.
 The codebase is also a good reference point for users wanting to build out their own Starlette services.

 I'm keeping [a comprehensive progress log](https://github.com/encode/hostedapi/blob/master/PROGRESS.md) of work on the service.